Amy Carter (netball): Early life and education

 Carter first joined Macclesfield Netball Club, aged 10 before moving to Tameside Netball Club in her mid-teens.
 She studied medicine at the University of Manchester.

 Club career

 Manchester Thunder

 Carter made her debut in the Netball Super League during the 2018 season after coming through the Manchester Thunder pathway.
 She achieved several Player of the Match accolades in her debut season and went on to be named Young Player of the Season.
 She won her first Netball Super League in 2019, when Thunder beat Surrey Storm in the grand final.

 In 2021, Carter suffered an ACL rupture, causing her to miss the 2022 domestic and international season.
 She returned in 2023 where she helped Thunder to the Netball Super League play-offs.
 In the 2024 season Thunder finished runners-up to Loughborough Lightning in the Grand Final.
 Carter was named as captain for the 2025 Super League season.
+In the 2026 season Thunder defeated London Pulse 54-51 in the Grand Final to be named champions and Carter won her second title.